ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 That's because our mutex only allows one domain at a time to access the input image, destroying any opportunity for parallelism.

 Fortunately, we know that all domains only _read_ the input image, so it should be safe for them to do so simultaneously.
-However, we can't just allow `Image.get` to read from a `contended` image&mdash;in general, one other domain could be writing to it.
+However, we can't just allow `Image.get` to read from a `contended` image&mdash;in general, up to one other domain could be writing to it.

 Hence, we need a third mode on the contention axis: `shared`, which falls in between `contended` and `uncontended`.
 The shared mode indicates that _all_ references to a value are either `shared` or `contended`, so we may read its mutable contents in parallel.